What factors do courts consider when sentencing a primary caretaker of a dependent child? Why are they important?

 This is a new development of the recent crime bill signed last year.
 Often overlooked, it can be a potent argument for a judge that is balancing whether to sentence a single mother or single father or simply a guardian of a young child to any jail sentence.
-The argument here is not that the person should get special consideration, but that the court should examine the situation of the individual since a single parent going to jail can be significantly disruptive to a young child and the family unit.
+The argument here is that the court should examine the situation of the individual.
 Often the expectation will be that the child requires government intervention and costly services to provide such an intervention for any parentless child.
-A closer examination of the facts and circumstances by a judge will hopefully ensure that the sentence (if it includes jail time) is truly warranted in that case.

-IF YOU OR A LOVED ONE HAVE BEEN CHARGED WITH A CRIME, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.
+IF YOU OR A LOVED ONE HAVE A QUESTION ABOUT SENTENCING PRIMARY CARETAKER OF A DEPENDENT CHILD, AND YOU NEED AN EXPERIENCED CRIMINAL DEFENSE LAWYER WORKING ON YOUR SIDE TO PROTECT YOUR RIGHTS, PLEASE CONTACT CRIMINAL DEFENSE ATTORNEY WILLIAM J. BARABINO.

 CALL 781-393-5900 TO LEARN MORE ABOUT YOUR AVAILABLE DEFENSES.